Yan-Oliveira/doc-fao/content/dynamic-field-attachment.rst

    - Have control over how many and which size of attachments your agent should use.
    - Possibility to use **OTRS** as your document management system.

-Available in Service Package
-   GOLD

 Target Groups
    - Internal and external IT service provider
    - Government departments
    - Human resources
    - Sales
    - Customer service

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSDynamicFieldAttachment

 ..
 Original content: https://otrs.com/otrs-feature/feature-add-on-dynamic-field-attachment/